 Property and casualty insurance premium income (44.4% of premium income in France) increased 1.9% to €3,218 million at 31 December 2015.
 Insurance for individuals and professionals increased 2.7% over the period to €1,920 million (i.e., almost 60% of written premiums in property and casualty insurance).
 It benefited from the growth in passenger vehicles (+2.5% to €875 million), home insurance (+2.3% to €589 million), and professional risks (+7.0% to €317 million).
-Insurance for businesses and local authorities also increased (+3.4%), supported by the growth in fleets (+3.4%) and property damage for businesses and local authorities (+€18 million in additional contributions to Groupama SA's premium income) as well as the increase in the business activity of other specialised entities (+€12 million in Assistance and +€9 million in Legal Protection) also contributed to the increase in property and liability insurance premium income.
+Insurance for businesses and local authorities also increased (+3.4%), supported by the growth in fleets (+3.4%) and property damage for businesses and local authorities (+3.3%).
+The development of the partnership with La Banque Postale (+€18 million in additional contributions to Groupama SA's premium income) as well as the increase in the business activity of other specialised entities (+€12 million in Assistance and +€9 million in Legal Protection) also contributed to the increase in property and liability insurance premium income.

-Groupama SA's premium income from property and casualty insurance totalled $\in$ 1,663 million at 31 December 2015, an increase of +2.0%, driven mainly by insurance for individuals and professionals (+4.4%).
+Groupama SA's premium income from property and casualty insurance totalled \in 1,663 million at 31 December 2015, an increase of +2.0%, driven mainly by insurance for individuals and professionals (+4.4%).
 The growth in insurance for businesses and local authorities was also noteworthy (+7.4%).
 However, the decline in agricultural business line segment (-5.6%) mitigated this performance.

 Premium income for Gan Assurances rose 0.6% in a context of moderate price increases.
-It stood at €1,266 million as at
+It stood at $\ensuremath{\in} 1,266$ million as at